-Descriptions of the odors and location of impacts reported by area residents on Sept.
+Descriptions of the odors and their impacts reported by area residents on Sept.
 29 were similar to those received by NWCAA following a Shell flare release in February 2015.
 NWCAA cited Shell for the 2015 incident and collected a \$133,000 penalty.

-quality regulations in Island, Skagit, and Whatcom counties.
+The Northwest Clean Air Agency is responsible for enforcing federal, state and local air quality regulations in Island, Skagit, and Whatcom counties.
 In addition to permitting and regulating industrial sources of air pollution, the agency provides services and information related to asbestos, indoor air quality, outdoor burning, woodstoves, and fireplaces.
 More information about the agency is available at https://nwcleanairwa.gov/.